Prime Video: The 43 Best TV Shows to Watch

 A Very British Scandal (2022)

 Unfurling over three hour-long episodes, A Very British Scandal dramatizes the highly publicized, real-life divorce between the Duke and Duchess of Argyll in the 1960s.
 Starring Claire Foy, of Netflix's The Crown, and WandaVision's Paul Bettany, it depicts everything from the pair's first meeting to their appearances in court.
-The show's tangle of sex, lies and public involvement makes for the perfect escape.
+Escape into this gripping retelling, which features committed performances from Foy and Bettany.

 The Wilds (2020-)